Murder of Heather Strong: Background

+Heather Strong was born on March 23, 1982 in Starkville, Mississippi.
+At age sixteen, while working as a waitress at a diner in her hometown, she met Joshua Fulgham, aged 17 at the time, who had a local reputation as a delinquent.
+They started dating and had a relationship for the next decade.
+Fulgham was described as controlling and sometimes physically violent during the relationship, leading to some police calls to their home.
+In 2004, Strong and Fulgham moved to Marion County, Florida.
+By this point, the couple had one child, and Strong was pregnant with a second.
+In early 2008, Strong left Fulgham, taking their two children and moving in with a cousin in Columbus, Ohio.
+A few months later, Fulgham arrived at Strong's new residence and convinced Strong to return with him to Florida, without informing Strong that he had started a new relationship during her absence.

-Emilia Lily Carr (née Yera), was born on August 4, 1984.
+Emilia Lily Carr (née Yera) was born on August 4, 1984.
 She was the second of three sisters.
 A psychologist estimated her IQ to be 125.
 At the age of 15, she reported abuse by her father to her school, but withdrew her statement to officials.
 In February 2004, Carr's father was convicted of attempting to solicit the murders of his family (Emilia, her mother, and one of her sisters) and was sentenced to four years in prison.

 Carr had been married twice and filed a restraining order against one of her ex-husbands for domestic violence.
 She was sentenced to two years of probation for her involvement in her ex-husband's grand theft of exotic birds.
 Carr had three children at the time, one of them with ex-boyfriend Jamie Acome.
 At the time of the murder, she was eight months pregnant with a child presumed to be Joshua Fulgham's.

 In November 2008, Carr became engaged to Joshua Damien Fulgham, who instead married Heather Strong one month later.
 However, Carr maintained contact with them and babysat Strong's two children, according to Carr's family.
 In January 2009, Fulgham was arrested for threatening Strong with a shotgun, but was released after the charge of aggravated assault with a firearm was dropped.
 Investigators later discovered that Carr had threatened Strong with a knife to force her to withdraw her criminal complaint.
 Carr and Fulgham re-established their relationship while Strong began seeing someone else.
 Fulgham and Strong became involved in a legal battle over the custody of their two children.